Did I get a good deal on my Timeshare?

 So you ask yourself after reading this, why would I want to buy a timeshare at all given the above comments?
 Well to be honest, the timeshare product itself is by and large, extremely successful in terms of satisfaction of what you are buying.
 The complaints mostly surround the initial cost of the product, annual maint fees and special assessments, and the extreme shock that many owners encounter when attempting to sell their timeshare resale.
 However for you as a potential buyer, this all translates into savings of 5, 10, 20, or even 50 thousand dollars!!!

 All factors being equal, a resale from a prior owner or a resale company, will almost ALWAYS cost considerably less than buying directly from the developer, there are instances however where buying from a developer is your only choice, as developers can be the only ones offering certain holiday weeks that may or may not be available in the resale market, or offering extra amenities, or added programs (ie marriott points) that may or may not come with your resale purchase, however you have to ask yourself if these extra perks are worth the extra THOUSANDS of dollars you would have to pay to buy directly from the resort or developer, instead of resale from another owner.
 In most if not all cases, you are always better off saving the money, after all...what possible perk can be worth ten thousand dollars?

 Fact is, if you dont at the very least investigate the resale market for the resort/week/points/etc that you are interested in purchasing, you are only hurting yourself!
-Check out the TUG Timeshare marketplace, check out ebay, check out any of the resale sites mentioned in the other advice articles, you will see hundreds if not thousands of timeshares for sale anywhere from 50 to nearly 100% off what the original owner paid for the interval new from the developer.
+Check out the TUG Timeshare marketplace, check out ebay, check out any of the resale sites regularly mentioned by TUG members on the forums, you will see hundreds if not thousands of timeshares for sale anywhere from 75 to 100% off what the original owner paid for the interval new from the developer!